 |Battery Life||Approx. 900||Approx. 700|

-|Weight||28.2 oz (800g)||32.8 oz (930g)|
+|Weight||31.4 oz (890g)||32.8 oz (930g)|

 Just as I noted in the 5D IV vs. 5D III post, if you're interested in creating 4K content, or otherwise need the benefits of Canon's Dual Pixel CMOS AF, the choice is clear – get the Canon EOS 5D Mark IV.

 If you're a landscape, wildlife or studio photographer who requires the ultimate in resolution for making big prints, the 5Ds/5Ds R models offer 40% more resolution compared to the 5D IV.
-Aside from big prints, the additional pixels allows for more leeway in cropping while maintaining still-manageable resolutions.
+Aside from big prints, the additional pixels allow for more leeway in cropping while maintaining still-manageable resolutions.
 To put that into point perspective, the 5Ds/5Ds R's 1.6x crop feature (simulating the field of view realized by using an APS-C sensor camera) results in a 19.6 megapixel image.
+This difference is noticeable.
 To obtain the same APS-C field of view with a 5D IV base image, the end result would be 11.7 megapixels.

-Other factors like burst speed, high ISO noise results and AF capability/performance will also play significant roles.
+Other factors like burst speed, buffer depth, high ISO noise results and AF capability/performance also play significant roles.
 That the 5D IV allows for two additional frames-per-second in burst shooting may not seem like much, but it can definitely help.
-And while we have yet to test the 5D IV, the fact that Canon raised the standard max ISO setting to 32000 is evidence that the body should perform better in the noise department than the 5D Mark III (of course, it's not conclusive evidence).
-Noise improvements, including in shadow detail, have been promised.
-The 5Ds/5Ds R's standard max ISO tops out at 6400.
+The greater buffer capacity is always welcome.
+As hinted to by the increased standard max ISO setting (to 32000), the 5D IV performs better in the noise department than its predecessor, the 5D Mark III, and the 5D IV also performs better than the 5Ds at the pixel level in this regard.

 So, which body is best for you?
 If you want the most versatile, general purpose DSLR, the 5D Mark IV's feature set will likely make it the best overall choice.
 At their introduction, the ultra-high resolution 5Ds and 5Ds R were marketed more as specialty cameras rather than a camera for everyman.
 And their place in Canon's camera lineup hasn't changed; the only difference is that the everyman camera has a "IV" in its name and packs a great new feature set to go with it.

 Accodring to c|net, Adobe is planning to add Dual Pixel RAW support in Photoshop CC and Lightroom CC.

 While no time table was specified, it's promising news for those who don't want to be limited to using Canon's Digital Photo Professional for taking advantage of the new feature.

-Read the entire article on c|net
+Read the entire article on c|net.

-** has published an article featuring fashion and beauty photographer John Swannell.
+The Canon Professional Network** has published an article featuring fashion and beauty photographer John Swannell.
 It it, Swannell recounts a story of a bag he purchased from a thrift store for a couple of pounds.

 We pause to reflect on Helmut Newton, an abrasive character to many, but to Swannell a bit of a diamond in the rough.
-“I once spent four days with Helmut on a shoot in the south of France and he took a shine to my camera bag.”
+“I once spent four days with Helmut on a shoot in the south of France and he took a shine to my camera bag.”From Canon Professional Network.